 The 3000 models were built in the period 1959-1961 and this Austin-Healey model represents the company’s “golden age”.
 In those days, the cars were known for impressive class wins and victories on road rally circuits across Europe.
 In this period, sports car enthusiasts from across the globe started to pay great attention to the performances of Austin-Healey’s models.

 There are quite a few community colleges in Michigan that offer automotive restoration courses and use 3000 models for their projects.
 Highly motivated students that want to partake in these projects are encouraged to apply even if they don’t hold a high school diploma.
-The schools will actively help these students to take GED practice tests offered for free by BestGEDClasses.org, earn their high school equivalency degrees, and continue their automotive restoration education in college.
+The schools will actively help these students to take GED practice tests offered for free by BestGEDClasses.org and go on to earn their high school equivalency degrees so they can continue their automotive restoration education in college.
 Great efforts and a fantastic opportunity for skilled students that, for whatever reason, couldn’t finish high school.

 By some estimates, in the heyday of the British sports cars manufacturing industry, the UK counted over one thousand cottage car construction sites.
 Of course, you’re familiar with like Austin-Healey, Triumph, Aston-Martin, Sunbeam, MG, MINI, and Jaguar.
 These are, however, just the proverbial tip of the sports car producing iceberg in the UK.